John Vandenbergh

 John Vandenbergh is an Emeritus Professor of Zoology at North Carolina State University in the United States.
 He attended Montclair State University in New Jersey, earning a BA in 1957, then Ohio University in 1959 with an MS in Zoology, and received his PhD from Pennsylvania State University in 1962.
 His research focused on the effects of prenatal hormone exposure and endocrine disruption on rodent behaviour, physiology and anatomy.
 He has previously advised the Environmental Protection Agency on endocrine disrupters such as Bisphenol A (BPA).

-After receiving his PhD, Vandenbergh served as a research scientist with the National Institutes of Health in Puerto Rico from 1962 to 1965, studying rhesus monkeys, before moving to work for the North Carolina Department of Mental Health in Raleigh.
+After receiving his PhD, Vandenbergh served as a research scientist with the National Institutes of Health in Puerto Rico from 1962 to 1965, studying rhesus monkeys, before moving to work for the North Carolina Department of Mental Health in the laboratory of Dorothea Dix Hospital in Raleigh.
 In 1977 he moved to NC State University to head the Department of Zoology, focusing on administration and research.
 Vandenbergh began teaching in 1989 and expanded his research to include behavioral endocrinology and reproduction.
 One of his research findings included the identification of the pheromonal effects that regulate the onset of puberty in mice.
 In 2002, Vandenbergh received the Holladay Award, the highest award presented to faculty at NC State.
 He retired from NC State in 2003.